retroxsky06/surfs_up/README.md

 ## Summary
-Base on the findings of the analysis, the differences are by a at 2-3 degrees.

-only 3.9 degrees difference on average, 2 degree difference for max.  there could possibly be less customers in December, however more analysis is needed to determine.
-In addition to temperatures, it would be best to perform another analysis that gathers precipitation data for June and December.
-It's not conclusive to say that it is statistically significant.
+Based on the findings of the above analysis, there could be a possibility of having a lesser number of customers in the month of December due to cooler temperatures; however further analysis is needed.
+As shown above, the difference in average temperature is 3.9 degrees Fahrenheit between June and December, which may not be enough information to guide the stakeholder.
+To provide additional weather data that can inform the stakeholder's decision, I would perform two queries to gather and analyze precipitation data for the months of June and December.

+To run the query that would obtain June precipitation data, I would use the code below:
 ```
 june_prcp = []
 june_prcp = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 6).all()
 ```
-June precipitation summary statistics, [view here](https://github.com/retroxsky06/surfs_up/blob/main/Resources/june_prcp.png).
+For the June precipitation summary statistics, [view here](https://github.com/retroxsky06/surfs_up/blob/main/Resources/june_prcp.png).

+To run the query that would obtain December precipitation data, I would use the code below:
 ```
 dec_prcp = []
 dec_prcp = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 12).all()
 ```

-December precipitation summary statistics, [view here](https://github.com/retroxsky06/surfs_up/blob/main/Resources/dec_prcp.png).
+For the December precipitation summary statistics, [view here](https://github.com/retroxsky06/surfs_up/blob/main/Resources/dec_prcp.png).

 still viable, possibly query on precipitation for June and December

-For this part of the Challenge, write a report that describes the key differences in weather between June and December and two recommendations for further analysis.

-Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.